TERMS AND CONDITIONS

 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Monies Rules of the Association of Chartered Certified Accountants.
 These rules can be found on the ACCA website HERE.

-We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
+We will return monies held on your behalf promptly.
 If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practice, then we may pay those monies to a registered charity.

 Fees paid by you in advance for professional work to be performed and clearly identifiable as such shall not be regarded as clients’ monies.